msaremi/GENEREF/README.md

  ## Evaluator Class
  The `Evaluator` class is an abstract class that calculates performance metrics of a predicted network, based on a goldstandard network.
- Two primarily child classes are `DREAM4Evaluator` and `DREAM5Evaluator`.
+ Two primarily child classes are `DREAM4S10Evaluator`, `DREAM4S100Evaluator`, and `DREAM5Evaluator`.
- The `DREAM4Evaluator` is our own implementation, while the `DREAM5Evaluator` is the re-implementation of the DREAM5's original evaluation algorithm that is originally implemented in MATLAB.
+ The `DREAM4S10Evaluator` and `DREAM4S100Evaluator` are our own implementation based on [G Stolovitzky et.al](https://nyaspubs.onlinelibrary.wiley.com/doi/abs/10.1111/j.1749-6632.2009.04497.x), while the `DREAM5Evaluator` is the re-implementation of the DREAM5's original evaluation algorithm that is originally implemented in MATLAB.

  ### Methods and Properties